Governor-General of India

-The title of Viceroy was abandoned when British India was partitioned into the two independent dominions of India and Pakistan, but the office of governor-general continued to exist in each country separately until they adopted republican constitutions in 1950 and 1956, respectively.
+The title of viceroy was abandoned when British India was partitioned into the two independent dominions of India and Pakistan, but the office of governor-general continued to exist in each country separately until they adopted republican constitutions in 1950 and 1956, respectively.

 Until 1858, the governor-general was selected by the Court of Directors of the East India Company, to whom he was responsible.
 Thereafter, he was appointed by the sovereign on the advice of the British Government; the Secretary of State for India, a member of the British Cabinet, was responsible for instructing him on the exercise of their powers.
 After 1947, the sovereign continued to appoint the governor-general but thereafter did so on the advice of the government of the newly independent Dominion of India.

 The governor-general served at the pleasure of the sovereign, though the practice was to have them serve five-year terms.
 A governor-general could have their commission rescinded; and if one was removed, or left, a provisional governor-general was sometimes appointed until a new holder of the office could be chosen.
 The first governor-general in India (of Bengal) was Warren Hastings, the first official governor-general of British India was Lord William Bentinck, and the first governor-general of the Dominion of India was Lord Mountbatten.

 History

 Many parts of the Indian subcontinent were governed by the British East India Company (founded in 1600), which nominally acted as the agent of the Mughal emperor.
-Early British administrators were presidents or governors of Bengal Presidency.
-In 1773, motivated by corruption in the company, the British government assumed partial control over the governance of India with the passage of the Regulating Act of 1773.
+Early British administrators were presidents or governors of the Bengal Presidency.
+In 1773, motivated by corruption in the company, the British government assumed partial control over the governance of India with the passage of the Regulating Act 1773.
 A governor-general and Supreme Council of Bengal were appointed to rule over the Presidency of Fort William in Bengal.
 The first governor-general and Council were named in the Act.

 The Charter Act 1833 replaced the governor-general and Council of Fort William with the governor-general and Council of India.
 The power to elect the governor-general was retained by the Court of Directors, but the choice became subject to the sovereign's approval via the India Board.

 After the Indian Rebellion of 1857, the British East India Company's territories in India were put under the direct control of the sovereign.
 The Government of India Act 1858 vested the power to appoint the governor-general in the sovereign.
 The governor-general, in turn, had the power to appoint all lieutenant governors in India, subject to the sovereign's approval.

 India and Pakistan acquired independence in 1947, but governors-general continued to be appointed over each nation until republican constitutions were written.
-Louis Mountbatten, 1st Earl Mountbatten of Burma, remained governor-general of India for some time after independence, but the two nations were otherwise headed by native governors-general.
+Louis Mountbatten, 1st Earl Mountbatten of Burma, remained governor-general of India for ten months after independence, but the two nations were otherwise headed by native governors-general.
 India became a secular republic in 1950; Pakistan became an Islamic one in 1956.